-Our senses tend to pull us towards those things that brings great pleasure or intellect tends to draw us towards those things which generate health and we choose with every bite to follow our senses or follow our intellect.
-There are some wonderful occasion when our senses and our intellect they go in a same direction and we can fully enjoy all that wonderful food that’s in front of us.
-With look at food as a pillar of health, it’s not though just about what we are eating, it’s also about how we are eating.
+Our senses tend to pull us towards those things that bring great pleasure or intellect tends to draw us towards those things which generate health and we choose with every bite to follow our senses or follow our intellect.
+There are some wonderful occasions when our senses and our intellect go in the same direction and we can fully enjoy all that wonderful food that’s in front of us.
+With a look at food as a pillar of health, it’s not though just about what we are eating, it’s also about how we are eating.
 Do I eat in front of the television?
 Do I eat in front of the computer?
 Am I carrying on heated discussion while I eat?
 Do I have business lunches?
 All of these can disturb my digestive process.
-If my digestive process is disturb, it doesn’t matter if I eat healthiest food in the world, it will not be digested well.
+If my digestive process is disturbed, it doesn’t matter if I eat the healthiest food in the world, it will not be digested well.
 So when I think of my pillar of health, of my food I want to consider the foods and pudding on my plates.
-The environment in which I am eating, the state of mind that I have during that time that I am eating.
+The environment in which I am eating, and the state of mind that I have during that time that I am eating.
 All of these play a key role in my digestive process.

 The second pillar of health is sleep and here we look at the quantity and quality of sleep.
 Some people can get by only 6 hours of sleep.
 Some people do best when they have 9 hours of sleep.
 The great irony to me is that people who get by best with 6 hours of sleep typically want to sleep for 9 hours and then people who get by best with 9 hours of sleep don’t want to sleep at all.
 They rather sleep less amount of time.